20 China books to read (and 5 to avoid)

-China in Ten Words, by Yu Hua – a Chinese perspective of that transition from Cultural Revolution to the contradictions of 21st century China
+China in Ten Words by Yu Hua – A Chinese perspective of the transition from Cultural Revolution to opening up and the contradictions of 21st century China

-Country Driving: A Chinese Road Trip, by Peter Hessler – third book Hessler wrote from China, and the one both most up-to-date and widest in scope
+Country Driving: A Chinese Road Trip by Peter Hessler – The third book Hessler wrote from China, this is the one both most up-to-date and widest in scope

 5 BOOKS ON MODERN CHINA

-The Search for Modern China, by Jonathan Spence – the daddy of China history books, from late Ming to 1989, this doorstopper is also a pleasure to read
+The Search for Modern China by Jonathan Spence – The grandaddy of China history books, from late Ming to 1989, this doorstopper is also a pleasure to read

-A Bitter Revolution: China's Struggle with the Modern World, by Rana Mitter – looks at the broad span of modern Chinese history through an original and compelling lens
+A Bitter Revolution: China's Struggle with the Modern World by Rana Mitter – The broad span of modern Chinese history through an original and compelling lens

-China in the 21st Century: What Everyone Needs to Know, by Jeffrey Wasserstrom – slim, comprehensive, perfect reading for the plane trip over
+China in the 21st Century: What Everyone Needs to Know by Jeffrey Wasserstrom – Slim, comprehensive, intuitive.
+Perfect reading for the plane trip over

 5 BOOKS FROM CHINESE VOICES

-This Generation: Dispatches from China's Most Popular Literary Star (and Race Car Driver), by Han Han – social commentary from superstar Chinese blogger
+This Generation: Dispatches from China's Most Popular Literary Star (and Race Car Driver) by Han Han – Social commentary from the superstar Chinese blogger

-Chinese Lives: An Oral History of Contemporary China, by Sang Ye and Zhang Xinxin – snapshots from the 1980s, a ground up understanding of the people that make up China
+Chinese Lives: An Oral History of Contemporary China by Sang Ye and Zhang Xinxin – Snapshots from the 1980s, a ground up portrait of the people that make up China

-Shi Cheng: Short Stories from Urban China, by various – terrific collection of urban stories, much more relevant to today's China than reading Mo Yan
+Shi Cheng: Short Stories from Urban China by various – Terrific collection of urban stories, much more relevant to today's China than reading Mo Yan's bloated novels

 5 CHINA BOOKS FROM THE CANON

-The Complete Fiction of Lu Xun, trans.
+The Complete Fiction of Lu Xun trans.
 Julia Lovell – China's George Orwell.
-At least read "The True Story of Ah Q" and "Diary of a Madman"
+At least read the canonical "The True Story of Ah Q" and "Diary of a Madman"

-Fortress Beseiged, by Qian Zhongshu – Funny and sharp indictment of Chinese society in the late 1930s, and an often overlooked classic
+Fortress Beseiged by Qian Zhongshu – Funny and sharp indictment of Chinese society in the late 1930s, an often overlooked but still relevant classic

-The Analects of Confucius, trans.
+The Analects of Confucius trans.
 Simon Leys – Confucius say, a gentleman reads Confucius.
-Or at least dips into it for the famous quotes
+Or at least dips into it and memorises the most famous quotes

-Wandering on the Way, by Zhuangzi, trans.
-Victor Mair – And for the other side of the Chinese philosophy coin (Taoism), this translation's a real treat
+Wandering on the Way by Zhuangzi, trans.
+Victor Mair – For the other side of the Chinese philosophy coin (Taoism), this translation is a real treat to read

-The Good Earth, by Pearl Buck – 1931 American novel of a rags-to-riches Chinese farmer, it might be dated but Oprah's book club is never wrong
+The Good Earth by Pearl Buck – 1931 American novel of a rags-to-riches Chinese farmer, it might feel a bit dated but Oprah's book club is never wrong

 5 CHINA BOOKS TO AVOID*

-When China Rules the World, by Martin Jacques – the titles of these first two taken side by side should persuade you that birds-eye-view big-thesis China books just aren't worth it
+When China Rules the World by Martin Jacques – Some insightful analysis, but in the end these birds-eye-view big-thesis China books just aren't worth it

-East Meets West: Human Rights and Democracy in East Asia, by Daniel A. Bell – Readable, with valuable perspective, but can come too close to apologism for authoritarianism
+East Meets West: Human Rights and Democracy in East Asia, by Daniel A. Bell – Offers valuable perspective, but can come too close to apologism for authoritarianism

 Shanghai Baby, by Wei Hui – If you're tempted by this "dark and edgy" novel of sex and self discovery, run in the other direction.
 It's unbearably affected and pretentious